AshvinPerera/SyrenLogger/README.md

 - C# style string formatting for including variables in the log message

 ## Getting Started
-The following example illustrates how to use the library
+The following example illustrates how to use the library.
+It is important to note that the library makes use of C++20 features.
 ```c++
 #include "logger.h"